 - Licorice root contains glycyrrhizin, a potent natural anti-inflammatory agent that soothes skin and helps reduce inflammation and calm facial redness from Rosacea and other inflammatory skin problems

-- Green tea and chamomile have anti inflammatory properties that aid in soothing inflamed skin
+- Green tea has anti-inflammatory properties that aid in soothing inflamed skin

 - Turmeric, contains circumin, the compound responsible for the yellow pigment.
 Circumin has antioxidant, anti-inflammatory properties that help calm inflammation

 - Lavender essential oil eases inflammation and shrinks facial blood vessels